apache/airflow/TESTING.rst

 ``variables.env`` file in the ``files/airflow-breeze-config/variables.env`` file.
 It will be automatically sourced when entering the Breeze environment.

-To execute system tests, specify the ``--systems SYSTEMS`` flag where ``SYSTEMS`` is a coma-separated list of systems to run the system tests for.
+To execute system tests, specify the ``--system SYSTEM` flag where ``SYSTEM`` is a system to run the system tests for.
+It can be repeated.

 Forwarding Authentication from the Host
 ----------------------------------------------------